Tinkerforge/doc/source/Tutorials/Tutorial.rst

    :align: center
    :target: ../../_images/Bricklets/current12_brickv.jpg

-When running the Brick Viewer you should see the DC Brick and Rotary Poti Bricklet tabs as in the previous part and an additional "Master Brick" tab.
+The Brick Viewer should now show the DC Brick and Rotary Poti Bricklet tabs as in the previous part and an additional "Master Brick" tab.

-You should be able to control the DC Brick and test the Rotary Poti Bricklet as you have done it before.
+You should be able to control the DC Brick and test the Rotary Poti Bricklet as you have done before.

 Phase 2: Write your own Program
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since the stacking is transparent you should be able to run the program of the previous part without any changes.
+Since the stacking is transparent you are able to run the program of the previous part without any changes!

 Cross-Link Stacks
 -----------------

+The stacks as shown so far in the tutorial are not super exciting, they only reduce wiring and save space.
+But, as you might have already guessed, there is more to it.
+It is possible to attach **Extensions** to the Stack, which extend the Stack with interfaces other than USB (e.g. ZigBee, RS485, Ethernet).

 ..
 2x Stacks (USB) -> Chibi

 .. note::

-   Coming soon!

-   We will show you how to connect two stacks wireless without any code modifications.
+   This part of the tutorial is currently missing.
+It will show how to connect two stacks with Chibi (ZigBee) to allow wireless control of the DC Brick with the Rotary Poti Bricklet without any code modifications!
-   Be patient...